Private Herbert Richard Johnston

 MARCH–APRIL 1917 – GERMAN RETREAT TO THE HINDENBURG LINE

 The Germans conducted a strategic withdrawal to the Hindenburg Line, and the AIF followed up.
-The 2nd Pioneers were heavily involved in repairing destroyed roads, bridges, and railways, constructing tracks and forward posts and clearing mines and booby traps.
+As the Germans retreated in March, the Australians advanced through devastated territory.
+The 2nd Pioneers were heavily involved in repairing destroyed roads, bridges, and railways, constructing tracks and forward posts and clearing mines and booby traps and helped open routes for the advancing infantry and artillery.
 They supported the advance toward Bapaume and Lagnicourt.

 MAY 1917 – SECOND BATTLE OF BULLECOURT